VU-Applied-Programming-for-AI-2024/Group-29/README.md

 // IMAGE OF THE REAL FRONTEND

 ## Brief description of the project
 A website where a fan can select the sport they want to follow, then select the team they want to follow, and then select what they want to be notified for.
-An example would be: choosing tennis, then picking every time Novak Djokovic is playing a top 10 tennis player.
+An example would be: choosing football, then picking every time man city is playing a top 5 team in the epl.

 ## Frontend mockup